 More information about Poland is available on the Poland Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Poland is a stalwart ally in Central Europe and one of the United States’ strongest partners on the continent in fostering transatlantic security and prosperity regionally, throughout Europe, and the world.
-The United States and Poland partner closely on issues such as NATO capabilities, counterterrorism, nonproliferation, missile defense, human rights, economic growth and innovation, energy security, and regional cooperation in Central and Eastern Europe.
-Poland jointly hosts the NATO Multinational Corps Northeast in its territory, hosts a NATO Force Integration Unit (NFIU) in its territory, will be a framework nation under the very high readiness joint task force (VJTF) in 2020, and hosted the 2016 NATO Summit in Warsaw.
-Poland has contributed to operations in Afghanistan, Iraq, Kosovo, and countering the Islamic State in Iraq and the Levant (C-ISIL).
-Poland hosts a U.S. aviation detachment and will host a ballistic missile defense site under the European Phased Adaptive Approach scheduled for completion in the 2018 timeframe.
-It will also host units from a rotational U.S. Armored Combat Brigade Team and a NATO enhanced Forward Presence battalion (with the United States as the framework partner).
-Poland facilitates numerous military exercises, and, in 2016, over 16,000 U.S. military personnel will have participated in exercises there under Operation Atlantic Resolve, Polish national exercise Anakonda 16, and other U.S. and NATO exercises.
+Poland is a stalwart ally in Central Europe and one of the United States’ strongest partners on the continent in fostering security and prosperity regionally, throughout Europe, and the world.
+The United States and Poland partner closely on NATO capabilities, counterterrorism, nonproliferation, missile defense, human rights, economic growth and innovation, energy security, and regional cooperation in Central and Eastern Europe.
+Poland jointly hosts the NATO Multinational Corps and Division Northeast Headquarters in its territory, hosts a NATO Force Integration Unit (NFIU) in its territory, will be a framework nation under the very high readiness joint task force (VJTF) in 2020, and hosted the 2016 NATO Summit in Warsaw.
+Poland has contributed to operations in Afghanistan, Iraq, Kosovo, and defeating ISIS.
+Poland hosts a U.S. aviation detachment and will host a ballistic missile defense site under the European Phased Adaptive Approach.
+It also hosts units from a rotational U.S. Armored Combat Brigade Team and a NATO enhanced Forward Presence battalion (with the United States as the framework partner).
+Poland facilitates numerous military exercises; in 2016, over 16,000 U.S. military personnel participated in exercises there under Operation Atlantic Resolve, Polish national exercise Anakonda 16, and other U.S. and NATO exercises.
 The strong U.S.-Poland relationship and shared commitment to freedom date back to the American Revolution, when Polish heroes such as Tadeusz Kosciuszko and Casimir Pulaski aided our cause.
 Poland is marking 100 years of the restoration of independence in 2018, in which the United States played a significant role through U.S. President Wilson’s proclamation of support for an independent Poland in his Fourteen Points address on January 8, 1918.
 Poland was invaded and occupied by Nazi Germany and the Soviet Union in World War II.
 A communist regime consolidated power in 1947 following the war and ended in 1989.
 Poland joined NATO in 1999 and the European Union in 2004.

 U.S. Assistance to Poland